 For packaging printing, the choice between spot color and CMYK is a decision that should not be made impulsively.

-The two models offer different benefits depending on what type of printer you’re using: for example, if your box will have glossy finishes, then logo colors are better suited to use as high-quality images in this format than with an inkjet printer which requires more layers to print evenly across all sides.
+The two models offer different benefits depending on what type of printer you’re using.
+For example, if your box will have glossy finishes, then logo colors are better suited to use as high-quality images.
+In this format with an inkjet printer which requires more layers to print evenly across all sides.

 Before making any decisions about which one would work best for your specific product’s needs, take some time to read our article.